ankitk20/Leave-Application/README.md

-# Leave-Application
+# Leave Application
-This application is intended to be used for educational purpose only.
+Leave-Application allows college faculty to apply for a leave digitally.